amphp/http-client/README.md

     ->setBody($body)
 ;

-$response = (new Amp\Artax\Client)->request($request)->wait();
+$response = Amp\wait((new Amp\Artax\Client)->request($request));
 ```

 ### Concurrency

-You may have noticed from the previous examples that we called `wait()` on our `Client::request()` return result.
+You may have noticed from the previous examples that we called `Amp\wait()` on our `Client::request()` return result.
 This is necessary because the artax client never actually returns a response directly; instead, it returns an `Amp\Promise` instance to represent the future response.
 It's important to understand that *all* artax requests are processed concurrently.
-The synchronous `wait()` call simply allows us to sit around and wait for the response to resolve before proceeding.
+The synchronous `Amp\wait()` call simply allows us to sit around and wait for the response to resolve before proceeding.
 However, it's often undesirable to synchronously wait on a response.
 In cases where we want non-blocking concurrency  we have a few options ...

 **Generators**